envdes/clmu-app/_sources/container/run_container.md.txt

 # Do not change the hostname
 # ContainerName --> user defines (in this document, ContainerName is myclmu)
 docker run --hostname clmu-app --name ContainerName -it envdes/clmu-app:1.0
+# Now we are in the Fedora 31 Bash.
 ```

 If user wants to change the hostname, make sure to change the configuration of CESM/CTSM.
-See Ref()

 #### Install CLM5.0 (installed in clmu-app)

-The CLM v5.0 was install in /p/project/clm5.0.
+The CLM5.0 was install in `/p/project/clm5.0`.

 User can install it other dir using commanders below, but make sure the container environment are suitable for the installed CLM.